 Clark Kent is a reporter for the Daily Planet, bringing truth to the forefront and fighting for those with no voice.
 He is also Superman.
 It’s no coincidence that our most culturally popular superhero had a day job as a journalist.
 Media, and therefore reporters, have a capacity for advocacy and an implicit ability to frame societal and political issues.
-That’s why they are called the Fourth Power.
+That’s why they are called the Fourth Power1.

 But our system is broken.

-Instead of helping citizens, many media companies are putting all their effort into entertainment.
+Instead of helping citizens, many media companies are putting all their effort into entertainment2.
 They may get more clicks or ratings, but that does not indicate good-quality journalism.
 Instead, they are an accomplice in maintaining an ignorant society.

 From Passive to Active Content Consumption: Choosing Timeless Ideas Over Endless News